Don Eberly: Career

 Eberly's career combines over 30 years of strategic leadership in national and international affairs, including corporate, government and non-profit executive leadership roles, with key contributions in areas of civil society, economic development and post-war reconstruction.
 His service includes over two decades in Washington serving in key positions in the Congress, the White House under two Presidents (Deputy Assistant to the President), USAID, Department of Defense (Senior Executive Service), and the State Department.
 He held key positions on Arab world development, Iraq and Afghanistan reconstruction, and Tsunami recovery.

-Eberly is an accomplished intellectual leader and internationally recognized author of numerous books on topics of American society and international relations, including one award-winning book on nation building in the 21st century and a volume on civil society that is in circulation among reformers in the Middle East.
+Eberly is a leader and internationally recognized author of numerous books on topics of American society and international relations, including one award-winning book on nation building in the 21st century and a volume on civil society that is in circulation among reformers in the Middle East.
 He is the author of Liberate and Leave, a critically praised book that captured the experience of early post-Saddam Iraq.

 Eberly served in multiple roles as a senior civilian in support of the U.S. mission in Iraq, covering all phases from pre-war to transition to Iraqi control.
 He was among the first civilians into Iraq following the removal of Saddam Hussein, serving as a senior advisor under both General Jay Garner and Ambassador Paul Bremer at the Coalition Provisional Authority.
 He was the first American civilian into Baghdad city hall to organize plans to restore services following the liberation.
 From 2009 to 2011, Eberly served as a senior advisor for the State Department in Kandahar, traveling with army and Special Forces units across Southern Afghanistan coordinating counterinsurgency programs at the peak of the U.S. surge.

 For his service in support of the U.S. mission abroad, Eberly is the recipient of numerous distinguished service awards, including the highest award granted by the Secretary of Defense for joint civilian-military service, and an expeditionary service award from the Secretary of State.

 Eberly also spent ten years as a social entrepreneur, founding and building several successful non-profit organizations, including one of the largest state policy think tanks in the country and the National Fatherhood Initiative, now the largest civic organization seeking to increase the number of children raised by committed, engaged fathers.